#%config InlineBackend.figure_format = 'svg'

 Example 3 (Absolute and relative tolerance)

-We consider the same function as in a previous example, but we have shifted it so that the root lies at a large distance from zero,
+We consider the same function as in a previous example, but we have shifted it so that the root lies at a large distance from the origin,

 Define the function and its derivative.